Enterprise Linux 7

 Dell deskside server for the duration of the

-course, plus a VMware hosted virtual machine.
+course, plus a VMware ESXi hosted virtual

-of training notes, and quick reference cards
+full set of training notes, and quick

-to assist with file editing and Linux
+reference cards to assist with file editing

-will also be provided in the notes.
+resources are also be provided in the notes.

 computer system familiarity.